Skip to content

 • your trade mark on their advertising; or

-• a trade mark highly similar to yours for commercial gain.
+• a trade mark highly similar to yours.

 You likely have grounds to take action if a business has done any of these or similar acts.
 Using a solicitor to challenge another business is advisable, as the communication will be more formal and more likely to result in success.
 Intellectual property lawyers can: